Helensburgh, N.S.W. Australia

 The History of a Miner's Cottage

-The Helensburgh & District Historical SocietyDedicated to the recording and preservation of the social history of Helensburgh and its environs
+The Helensburgh & District Historical SocietyDedicated to the preservation of the social history of Helensburgh and its environs

 The original cottages consisted of four rooms, a living room and three bedrooms.
 Out the back of the house was a smaller wash-house and kitchen.
 This consisted of two rooms, one for cooking and washing, and the other for eating.
 On the front verandah of this building was a bench where the men would wash up after a day at the mine.
 These buildings were particularly useful in summer since they isolated the heat of the fuel stove from the main house.
 Few remain today, replaced by the "extension".